bytefish/bytefish.de/blog/command_line_parser.md

 I recently had to parse the command line arguments of the ``dotnet`` executable to read some option values.
 I think something like this should come out of the box in the .NET ecosystem.
-And apparently their has been a lot of work on it:
+And apparently there has been a lot of work on it:

 * [https://github.com/dotnet/command-line-api](https://github.com/dotnet/command-line-api)